***The undergraduate Earth and Atmospheric Sciences (EAS) bachelor’s degree program will end for new entrants after Spring 2025.***

 As an EAS major, you will develop basic foundations in Earth, planetary, and atmospheric sciences, and will develop an emphasis in either meteorology, environmental sciences, or Earth sciences.

-You will develop a strong understanding of the Earth beneath our feet, the planets above us, the oceans that surround us, and the atmospheric processes that affect our weather and climate.
+You will develop a strong understanding of the earth beneath our feet, the planets above us, the oceans that surround us, and the atmospheric processes that affect our weather and climate.

 Earth and Atmospheric Sciences Degree Concentrations and Options